 Dispute Resolution Services

-Residential Tenancy Branch Office of Housing and Construction Standards
+Residential Tenancy Branch

+Office of Housing and Construction Standards

 DECISION

-Dispute Codes FF, MNR, MNSD, OPR
+Dispute Codes FF, MNDC, MNR, MNSD, OPR

 Introduction

 This hearing dealt with an application by the landlord for an order of possession, a monetary order and an order to retain the security deposit in partial satisfaction of the claim.
-The landlord participated in the conference call hearing but the tenant did not.
-The landlord presented evidence that the tenant was served with the application for dispute resolution and notice of hearing by registered mail on March 17, 2011.
-I found that the tenant had been properly served with notice of the landlord's claim and the date and time of the hearing and the hearing proceeded in their absence.
-The landlord gave affirmed evidence.
+The landlord participated in the conference call hearing but the tenant(s) did not.
+The landlord presented evidence that the tenants were served with the application for dispute resolution and notice of hearing by registered mail on March 24, 2011.
+I found that the tenants had been properly served with notice of the landlord's claim and the date and time of the hearing and the hearing proceeded in their absence.

 Issues to be Decided

 Is the landlord entitled to an order of possession?

 Is the landlord entitled to a monetary order for unpaid rent and loss of income?

 Background and Evidence

-The tenancy began on or about January 1, 2011.
-Rent in the amount of \$810.00 is payable in advance on the first day of each month.
-At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$405.00.
-The tenant failed to pay rent in the month of March 2011 and on March 7, 2011 the landlord served the tenant with a notice to end tenancy.
-The tenant further failed to pay rent in the month of April.
+The tenancy began on or about March 1, 2005.
+Rent in the amount of \$1100.00 is payable in advance on the first day of each month.
+At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$525.00.
+The tenant failed to pay rent in the months of, December 2010 - April 2011 for a total of \$4500.00 and on March 15, 2011 the landlord served the tenant with a notice to end tenancy.
+The tenant made a partial payment that left \$100.00 outstanding for the month of December.

 Analysis

 I accept the landlord's undisputed testimony and I find that the tenant was served with a notice to end tenancy for non-payment of rent.
 The tenant did not pay the outstanding rent within 5 days of receiving the notice and did not apply for dispute resolution to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 Based on the above facts I find that the landlord is entitled to an order of possession.
 The tenant must be served with the order of possession.
 Should the tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.

-As for the monetary order, I find that the landlord has established a claim for \$1620.00 in unpaid rent.
+As for the monetary order, I find that the landlord has established a claim for \$4500.00 in unpaid rent.
 The landlord is also entitled to recovery of the \$50.00 filing fee.
-I order that the landlord retain the \$405.00 deposit in partial satisfaction of the claim and I grant the landlord an order under section 67 for the balance due of \$1265.00.
+I order that the landlord retain the \$525.00 deposit and the \$18.57 in interest which has accrued to the date of this judgment in partial satisfaction of the claim and I grant the landlord an order under section 67 for the balance due of \$4006.43.
 This order may be filed in the Small Claims Division of the Provincial Court and enforced as an order of that Court.

 Conclusion

-The landlord is granted an order of possession and a monetary order for \$1265.00.
+The landlord is granted an order of possession and a monetary order for \$4006.43.
 The landlord may retain the security deposit.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: April 06, 2011.
+Dated: April 12, 2011.

 Residential Tenancy Branch